-We are asking for your co-operation because the National Park has become particularly busy following the easing of Covid 19 movement restrictions.
+Please co-operate with our Code of Conduct.
 There has been an increase in negative incidents involving dogs in the National Park.
-National Park Staff have had reports of and witnessed negative interactions with visitors, other dogs and Wildlife.
+National Park Staff have had reports of and witnessed negative interactions with visitors, other dogs and wildlife.
 Deer, goats and farm animals have been chased.
-Some Deer and Goats have even been mauled requiring them to be euthanized, something we are sure no responsible dog owner wants?
-During the breeding season in spring and summer for birds and other animals; they must be protected from disturbance if they are to breed successfully.
+Some deer and goats have been mauled requiring them to be euthanized, something we are sure no responsible dog owner wants.
+During the breeding season in spring and summer, birds and animals must be protected from disturbance if they are to breed successfully.

 Please be a responsible dog owner.